 We are committed to working for the establishment of a community composed of believers from every race, culture, and class who are united in their devotion to Jesus Christ, their obedience to His Word, and in their willingness to serve one another.

 Oak Valley College does not discriminate on the basis of race, color, national origin, ethnic group identification, gender, age, socio-economic status, or physical or mental disability.
-However, as a private religious institution, the college reserves the right to exercise preference on the basis of Christian orthodoxy in its employment practices, student admissions decision, and conduct within the campus community.
+However, as a private religious institution, Oak Valley reserves the right to exercise preference on the basis of Christian orthodoxy in its employment practices, student admissions decisions, and conduct within the campus community.